How do I become a candidate for the Liberal Party of Canada?

 How do I get access to the list of Registered Liberals?

-Once you have been approved as a Qualified Nomination Contestant, you will receive access to Liberalist which contains the list of Registered Liberals.
+Once you have been approved as a Qualified Nomination Contestant and once the nomination meeting is called, you will receive Liberalist access for the list of Registered Liberals.
 The list will not be provided in any other format.

 What are the Elections Canada rules that govern nomination contests?